-Students are required to spend at least two years in our graduate school (the Master's program) and obtain at least 30 credits from instruction by faculty members; in addition, they are required to study and complete research ethics e-leaning and to have undertaken the necessary research guidance and to pass the examination for their graduate thesis and final defense conducted by our graduate school.
+Students are required to spend at least two years in our graduate school (the Master's program) and obtain at least 30 credits from instruction by faculty members.
+In addition, they are to report the progress of their graduate theses to their professors who belongs to the same educational course where they belong at the interim presentation, and undergo the required research guidance at an appropriate time of the first or second year.
+They are also required to study and complete research ethics e-leaning and to pass the examination for their graduate theses and final defense conducted by our graduate school.
 However, students with especially meritorious performance may be permitted to graduate after only one year.